INTERVIEW 2023.5.03

 Q, I think you changed your position a lot, what point were you not satisfied with?

-A, regarding the first half, I thought that placing Ryoma WATANABE in a more central position when building up from a low position would allow us to smoothly advance the ball, so I made the change.
-I think that change worked well.
-And in the middle of the second half, there were many scenes where we were dominated by the opponent in the center.
-At the same time, we were struggling with being attacked in the left center-back position, so in order to prevent conceding a goal, I tried to make adjustments there along with multiple substitutions.
+A: Regarding the first half, when building up from a deep position, I thought placing Ryoma WATANABE more centrally would allow us to advance the ball more smoothly, so I made that change.
+I believe that change worked well.
+Then, during the second half, there were many scenes where the opponent dominated the central area.
+At the same time, we were struggling as the left center-back position was being exploited, so to prevent conceding the first goal, we tried to fix that area along with multiple substitutions.

 Q: Did you feel the pressure from the opponent in the second half?
 Please tell us the reasons.

-Regarding the content of the second half, I think the biggest reason was that we were unable to play the way we wanted to.
-Of course, in a home game, if it's a tie in the second half, it's natural to aim for a victory by scoring.
-Losing game control easily against such a team is evidence that our play is not working.
-If we aim to be champions, we need to make adjustments to the parts where we lost game control in the second half.
-If we aim to be champions, every game will be difficult like today's.
-I think it is the duty of a champion to win those games.
-In order for Tokyo to become that, I think we need to firmly improve the points for improvement that came out today.
+A, I believe the biggest reason for the second half was that we were unable to play the style of football we wanted.
+Of course, in a home game, if the score is tied at halftime, it is natural to aim to score and win.
+Losing control of the game so easily against such a team is proof that we were not playing our game properly.
+If we aim to be a team worthy of being champions, we must correct the parts where we lost game control in the second half.
+If we aim to be a team worthy of being champions, we will face difficult matches like today in every game.
+Winning those matches is the destiny of a champion.
+For Tokyo to become that team, we must firmly address and improve the points for improvement that emerged today.

 Q, I think the movement of the third person was lacking and the start was a bit slow in the scene before going for a shot.

-A, that is still a part that we are working on as a challenge.
-Regarding that part, we are training and aiming for improvement.
-Sometimes it goes well, but it didn't go well today.
-I think we need to do that part properly.
-I think it is certain that we were not able to play effectively in the part of building up the attack.
+A, that is still an area we are working on as a challenge.
+Regarding that part, we conduct training and aim for improvement.
+Sometimes it goes well, but today it did not go well.
+I believe we must work on that part thoroughly.
+It is certain that we were not able to play effectively in the part of building up the attack.
 I also understand that there is plenty of room for improvement.
-That's why we need to take our time and grow steadily day by day.
-The game won't wait for us, and we have to accumulate points.
-That's why we need a mentality that is committed to victory.
-However, I think that part was missing in the second half today.
+That is why we must take time and steadily grow day by day.
+Matches do not wait, and we must accumulate points.
+That is why we need a mentality that is committed to winning.
+However, I think that part was lacking in today’s second half.

 [Player Interview]